aimee-mcneil-melville/ToDo-Full-Stack/README.md

   2. Run `npx knex seed:run` to add the new data to the database.

+## Viewing data in the database
+There are a number of different options for peeking into your SQLite database.
+You can install a desktop application, such as the [DB Browser for SQLite](https://sqlitebrowser.org/) (installed on the EDA computers) or [DBeaver](https://dbeaver.io) (great for all of the common relational databases - not just SQLite).
+Or you can use an online tool such as this [SQLite Viewer](https://inloop.github.io/sqlite-viewer/).

 ## Display tasks and IDs

 We want to be able to update and delete our tasks.
 But before we do that we need to be able to identify them.
 This part has been completed for you as a demonstration.
 Take a look at the `commands.js` file.
 This provides output that looks like this: